node-blue/node-blue/README.md

 Or run `npm run build` yourself and use the CLI afterwards.

 All of the scripts above configure the CLI to read from the `.test` folder instead of the usual default.

-## TODO

--   [ ] Generate and export type declarations
--   [ ] Handle errors more gracefully
--   [ ] Add some colour to the CLI's output?
--   [ ] Get to doing those todo's in the code